sjain-stanford/wrkstn-setup/README.md

 ERROR: Could not build Bazel
 ```

 As it is, build fails with error `C++ compilation of rule ... failed` since the default `gcc-4.4.7` which comes with RHEL 6.8 is too old [[ref](https://github.com/bazelbuild/bazel/issues/1900)].
 This requires installing newer gcc at a custom path and helping Bazel pick the right path (quite tricky).
-An older issue on previous Bazel releases requires modifying `tools/cpp/CROSSTOOL` is [here](https://github.com/bazelbuild/bazel/issues/760).
-But since then a `cc_configure.bzl` method is in place [[ref](https://groups.google.com/forum/#!msg/bazel-discuss/MSunz2ZUOq0/U5tE7uQLJQAJ)] for auto gcc toolchain path config, which still requires defining the right flags (`JAVA_HOME`, `CC`, `CXX`, `LDFLAGS`, `CXXFLAGS`).
+Previous Bazel releases requires modifying `tools/cpp/CROSSTOOL` [[ref](https://github.com/bazelbuild/bazel/issues/760)].
+In newer released, a `cc_configure.bzl` method is in place [[ref](https://groups.google.com/forum/#!msg/bazel-discuss/MSunz2ZUOq0/U5tE7uQLJQAJ)] for auto-config for custom gcc toolchain paths, which still requires defining the right flags (`JAVA_HOME`, `CC`, `CXX`, `LDFLAGS`, `CXXFLAGS`).
 Refer to this [Wiki](https://github.com/bazelbuild/bazel/wiki/Building-with-a-custom-toolchain) for building older releases of bazel with a custom toolchain (`CROSSTOOL`).

 To proceed, install a newer `gcc-4.8.4` at custom path.
 The following steps are taken from [ref1](https://gcc.gnu.org/wiki/InstallingGCC), [ref2](https://stackoverflow.com/questions/25433142/installing-gcc-4-8-2-on-red-hat-enterprise-linux-6-5).
 Download `gcc-4.8.4.tar.gz` from [here](https://ftp.gnu.org/gnu/gcc/) and install.